- October 20, 2015

 "Pulse" is a first-person exploration game featuring a protagonist, Eva, who lost her sight and navigates the world through sound.
 Players uncover the truth of a collapsing world using Eva's unique ability and with help from forest spirits, all while experiencing a beautiful thematic soundtrack.
 The game offers a unique visual style with handcrafted environments and a transitent world to explore.

-- Lovely soundtrack that adds personality and charm to the game, making it enjoyable to listen to.
+- Lovely soundtrack that adds personality and charm to the experience.

-- Interesting story concept with a mysterious setting that captivates players, despite its execution issues.
+- Interesting story concept with a mysterious setting that captivates players.

-- Very short gameplay length, often leaving players with many unanswered questions about the story and mechanics.
+- Very short gameplay length, often leaving players with unanswered questions about the story and mechanics.

-- Poorly designed narrative that relies on vague dialogue and riddles, making it difficult to follow the plot.
+- Poorly designed narrative with vague dialogue that can be difficult to follow.

 “Each level has a unique theme, both mechanically and visually, and they really nail the atmosphere of never fully knowing your surroundings, in a good way.”